chapagaiaashray/f1-strategy-control/README.md

 ## 1. Project Overview

 In Formula 1, race strategy is a complex optimization problem involving physics, probability, and human psychology.
-Teams like Red Bull and Mercedes use bespoke software to answer one critical question: **"If we pit now, where will we finish?"**
+Teams like Red Bull Racing Team, Mercedes Formula One Team, and other successful teams use bespoke software to answer one critical question: **"If we pit now, where will we finish?"**

 This project reverse-engineers that capability.
 It ingests historical telemetry data, trains distinct ML models for different track surfaces, and provides a "Pit Wall" interface to simulate future race outcomes.